uptonking/note4yaoo/lib-saas-strapi-community.md

 - [Why MongoDB is not available in Strapi V4 ? _202111](https://github.com/strapi/documentation/issues/520)
   - we won't maintain a MongoDB connector in v4.
 If MongoDB (the team) builds one that is up to them.
+- First-party support has been dropped, there will be an "official" plugin to connect, but not immediately at release.

 - ## 🍃 [MongoDB compatibility delayed on v4 - Discussions - Strapi Community Forum _202104](https://forum.strapi.io/t/mongodb-compatibility-delayed-on-v4/4549)
   - When we re-developed from scratch Strapi, in 2017, we decided to use more specific ORMs.
 One for SQL database called Knex, and one for NoSQL MongoDB called Mongoose.
 Why?
 MongoDB was huge at that time.